brentcroft/pi-cam-object-detection-service/kit/README.md

 In the following sections, names in italic capitals (e.g. *CURRENT_IMAGE_STORE*) refer to keys in the file **./cam/cam.properties**.

-### Install a new graph:

-To install a new graph:

-1. Create a new directory in **./cam/** named for the graph.
-    *  The name of the directory is the "graph signature" and is referenced by the GRAPH property in **./cam/cam.properties**.

-2. Copy the frozen graph and labels file into the folder.
-    *  The frozen graph must have the filename **frozen_inference_graph.pb**.
-    *  The labels file must have the name **object-detection.pbtxt**.
-    *  Determine the number of output categories in the graph.

-3. Modify **./cam/cam.properties** accordingly.
-    *  The property GRAPH must refer to the graph directory.
-    *  The property GRAPH_NUM_CLASSES must be the number of output categories in the graph.

-4. Restart the service

 ### Assign RAM drive on *CURRENT_IMAGE_STORE*

 When *CURRENT_IMAGE_STORE* exists and names a directory,